percona/k8spsmdb-docs/docs/replication.md

 - simplify the migration of the MongoDB cluster to and from Kubernetes
 - add remote nodes to the replica set for disaster recovery
+- [keep the replica set of the database cluster in different data centers](replication-multi-dc.md) to get a fault-tolerant system.

 ## Prerequisites